h4915577/java-senior-dev-refresher/Database.md

 4) What is LEFT Outer Join
 5) Write a Query to return the department name  , max min and average salary of that department

+5 Again in depth question on the DB isolation levels in which scenario to use what.
+Lots of why and how

 10. Self Join
 SQL Question on Self Join